jonkiersey/subway/README.md

 ## Running the app

-Compile the typescript, build the docker image, start the docker containers from the image
+Install from the package file, compile the typescript, build the docker image, start the docker containers from the image.

 ```
 npm i